MicrosoftDocs/dynamics-365-intelligent-order-management/topics/application-lifecycle-management.md

 ---
+title: Application Lifecycle Management feature walkthrough
+description: This article describes the step by step walkthrough of Application Lifecyle Management preview.
 author: sumanic
-description: This article describes the step by step walkthrough of Application Lifecyle Management preview. ms.service: dynamics-365-intelligent-order-management ms.date: 10/21/2025 ms.custom:
+ms.author: anvenkat
+ms.reviewer: johnmichalak
+ms.service: dynamics-365-intelligent-order-management
+ms.date: 10/21/2025
+ms.custom:
   - bap-template
 ms.topic: overview
-ms.author: anvenkat
-title: IOM application life cycle management.

 ---

-# Dynamics 365 IOM Application Lifecycle Management (ALM) – Preview Feature Walkthrough
+# Application Lifecycle Management feature walkthrough

 ## Overview
 This guide provides a step-by-step walkthrough for enabling and using the **Application Lifecycle Management (ALM)** preview feature in **Dynamics 365 Intelligent Order Management (IOM)**.
 It is based on the ALM demonstration video and includes instructions for activating the feature, adding orchestration flows to a solution, and deploying across environments.